-The Triad season kicks-off on 1 November and is one of the most important areas of demand management for energy users.
+The Triad season started on 1 November and is one of the most important areas of demand management for energy users.
 Triads are used by National Grid to calculate transmission charges as part of the Transmission Network Use of System (TNUoS) scheme.

 What are Triads?

 Triads are the three half-hour periods with the highest demand between 1 November and the end of February, identified by National Grid.
 However, each Triad must be separated by at least 10 clear days, meaning consecutive days of high demand won’t result in multiple Triads.

 Why should you avoid them?